Life Skills That Will Make You an Asset to Any Organization

 Source: Harvard Business School Online Creative Innovations

 Employers today are looking for people who can add value to their job profiles.
-They don't just want people to blindly follow what's been told to them, but rather those who suggest innovations in the operational, management or the creative domain that can ensure a seamless working structure.
+They don't just want people to blindly follow what's been told to them, but rather those who suggest innovations in the operational, management, or the creative domain that can ensure a seamless working structure.
+Creativity and innovation are primary skills required in fashion design and marketing.
 Top-Notch Communication Skills

 Problem Solving Abilities